chrisguindon/chrisguindon.github.io/content/post/adopters-eclipse-technology.md

 **Did you know that organizations — whether they are members of the Eclipse Foundation or not — can be listed as Eclipse technology adopters?**

-In November 2019, The [Eclipse IoT](https://iot.eclipse.org/) working group launched a campaign to promote [Adopters](https://iot.eclipse.org/adopters/) of Eclipse IoT technologies.
+In November 2019, The [Eclipse IoT](https://iot.eclipse.org/) working group launched a campaign to promote [adopters](https://iot.eclipse.org/adopters/) of Eclipse IoT technologies.
 Since then, more than 60 organizations have shown their support to various Eclipse IoT projects.

-With that success in mind, we decided to build a new [API service](https://github.com/EclipseFdn/eclipsefdn-project-adopters) responsible for managing Adopters for all our projects.
+With that success in mind, we decided to build a new [API service](https://github.com/EclipseFdn/eclipsefdn-project-adopters) responsible for managing adopters for all our projects.

 This will allow us to create additionnal Adopters page for our working groups.
 We plan on creating one for [Eclipse Cloud Development Tools](https://ecdtools.eclipse.org/) before the end of the year.
 Organzations that wishes to be listed on this new Adopters page can submit their request today by following our [instructions](#how-can-my-organization-become-an-Adoptor-of-eclipse-technology).